 Carsington Water

-Carsington Water is around 15 minutes drive from Ashbourne town centre - head out on the B5035 signposted for Wirksworth and follow the brown tourist road signs.
+It is around 15 minutes drive from Ashbourne - head out on the B5035 signposted for Wirksworth and follow the brown tourist road signs.

 By bike there is a strenuous ride up the Tissington Trail to Tissington Village, then downhill and across the ford and up to Bradbourne and then down again to Carsington.
 Bradbourne is one of a handful of "doubly thankful" villages, meaning it lost no citizens in either of the World Wars.
 There is an alternative (much longer) way back via the High Peak Trail to Parsley Hay and then back down the Tissington Trail.